bor-x/bor-x/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Financial analyst @philipmorrisintl Center of Expertise in Belgrade, focusing on reporting and analysis for the EEMEA region.
+- 🔭 I’m currently working as a Financial analyst @philipmorrisintl Center of Expertise in Belgrade, focusing on reporting and analysis for specific countries within the EEMEA region.
 - 🌱 Expanding my skills on business inteligence automation with PowerBI
 - 😄 Pronouns: #businessinteligence #finance #powerbi #ACCA